Everything you need to know about African forex rates and this dashboard.

 Can I access this data programmatically via API?

 Yes.
-The AfroFX API provides RESTful endpoints for live rates, historical data, and currency conversion.
-The free tier includes 1,000 requests per month with 5-minute data freshness.
-Pro and Enterprise plans offer higher limits, sub-minute updates, and webhook support.
+The AfroFX API provides RESTful endpoints for latest available rates, historical data, and currency conversion.
+The free tier includes 1,000 requests per month with response timestamps.
+Pro and Enterprise plans offer higher limits, monitoring, and integration support.
 Visit our API documentation page to generate your free API key and start integrating African forex data into your applications, trading bots, or financial models.

 Which African currency is the strongest against the dollar?

 Measured by unit value, the Libyan Dinar (LYD) and Tunisian Dinar (TND) are typically the strongest African currencies against the US Dollar, each requiring fewer than five units per dollar.
 However, unit value alone does not indicate economic strength.
-The heatmap on this page shows real-time relative performance, letting you compare which currencies are gaining or losing ground on any given day regardless of their absolute value per dollar.
+The heatmap on this page shows latest available relative performance, letting you compare which currencies are gaining or losing ground in the current snapshot regardless of their absolute value per dollar.

 Can I view cryptocurrency prices in my local African currency?